ms-jpq/chadtree/README.md

 ## Documentation

+**important:** if you get a missing function error or see a new feature here but can't use yet, it means I added a feature and you need to run `:UpdateRemotePlugins` to see the new function.

+This is a Neovim limitation.

 To toggle CHADTree run command `:CHADopen`.
 Set it to a hotkey for convenience.

 ```vimL
 nnoremap <leader>v <cmd>CHADopen<cr>
 ```

+Use `:CHADopen --nofocus` to open but not focus on the sidebar.

 Check out [config.json](https://github.com/ms-jpq/chadtree/blob/chad/config/config.json) before you proceed for an overview of options.

 Set a dictionary with same keys to `g:chadtree_settings` to overwrite any options.
 You dont need to provide every key, just the ones you want to overwrite.

 ### Keybindings

-**important:** if you get a missing function error, it means I added a feature and you need to run `:UpdateRemotePlugins` to see the new function.

 `functions` only work under the CHADTree buffer